chappertron/lammps-analyser/README.md

 There isn't currently a dedicated client for lammps-analyser.
 Instead, you need to install a generic LSP client, such as [glspc](https://marketplace.visualstudio.com/items?itemName=torokati44.glspc).
-Ideally glspc won't be required and a custom LSP client will be avaliable.
+Ideally glspc won't be required and a custom LSP client will be available.

 It is recommended you also install the [lammps-vscode](https://marketplace.visualstudio.com/items?itemName=ThFriedrich.lammps) plugin if you want syntax highlighting and file type detection.